 News Business & Policy The UN Has Declared War on Ocean Plastic Pollution By Katherine Martinko Katherine Martinko Twitter Senior Editor University of Toronto Katherine Martinko is an expert in sustainable living.
 She holds a degree in English Literature and History from the University of Toronto.
-Learn about our editorial process Updated October 11, 2018 Share Twitter Pinterest Email ©.
+Learn about our editorial process Updated October 11, 2018 This story is part of Treehugger's news archive.
+Learn more about our news archiving process or read our latest news.
+Share Twitter Pinterest Email ©.
 UNEP/Flickr News Environment Business & Policy Science Animals Home & Design Current Events Treehugger Voices News Archive The Clean Seas campaign was launched last week, aimed at eliminating major sources of marine plastic and changing shopping habits.
 The United Nations has declared war on plastic.
 In an unexpected announcement that emerged from the Economist World Ocean Summit in Bali last week, the UN officially launched its ‘Clean Seas’ campaign.
 The goal is to eliminate major sources of pollution, including microplastics in cosmetics and single-use disposable plastics, by pressuring governments and individuals to rethink the way goods are packaged and their own shopping habits.
 Erik Solheim, head of UN Environment, stated: “It is past time that we tackle the plastic problem that blights our oceans.
 Plastic pollution is surfing onto Indonesian beaches, settling onto the ocean floor at the North Pole, and rising through the food chain onto our dinner tables.
 We’ve stood by too long as the problem has gotten worse.
 It must stop.”
 It’s a problem that must be dealt with as aggressively as possible.
 Scientists say that the equivalent of a dump truck load of plastic is deposited in the world’s oceans every minute, and this quantity will only increase as consumption and population grow, too.
 By 2050, it’s said there will be more plastic than fish in the seas.
 The UN writes, “As many as 51 trillion microplastic particles – 500 times more than stars in our galaxy – litter our seas, seriously threatening marine wildlife.”
 On the campaign website, people can commit to certain actions to combat their personal plastic pollution, such as not using disposable grocery bags, bringing their own coffee cup, avoiding cosmetics with microbeads, and pressuring firms to reduce excess packaging.
 The campaign’s press release says it will make announcements throughout the year, highlighting advances made by countries and companies to reduce disposable plastics. © United Nations Some countries have taken noteworthy steps, with ten already signing onto the #CleanSeas campaign.
 Indonesia, for example, has pledged to reduce marine litter by 70 percent by 2025, and Costa Rica says it will “take measures to dramatically reduce single-use plastic through better waste management and education.”
 Other nations are turning to taxes on plastic bags.
 The UN Clean Seas campaign is a good place to start, as it will spread the awareness of a little-known problem much further afield.
 Awareness, however, is just the first small step.
 It must translate into real lifestyle changes in order to make any sort of difference.
 It requires people to think ahead – request no straw with a drink, pack containers and bags when going to the store, trade in the diaper wipes for a washcloth, kick the bottled water habit – and it requires municipal governments to take a strong, often unpopular, stance. © UNEP/Flickr Just as microbeads are being eliminated in many places, plastic shopping bags should be, too; or at least the tax should be high enough to deter anyone, say $5 a bag, instead of 5 cents.
 Every town should have a bulk food store where the use of reusable containers is incentivized.
 Styrofoam and plastic takeout containers should be made illegal.
 Places to return packaging directly to manufacturers should be built alongside recycling facilities, based on the successful model of returning wine and beer bottles for refund in the province of Ontario.
 Schools need to start teaching children to care proactively for the Earth and to live with a reduced footprint, much like the strong anti-littering messages taught in Japan.
 Patagonia founder Yvon Chouinard quotes Wang Yang Ming in his book, Let My People Go Surfing: “To know and not to do is not to know.”
 Hopefully the Clean Seas campaign will be that crucial first step toward informing greater swaths of the world’s population and inspiring them to further action.